Se habla español

 • Fuel-Efficient Tires: Look for tires designed for fuel efficiency, often marketed as “low rolling resistance” tires.
 These tires are designed to reduce energy loss as the tire rolls, improving your car’s fuel economy.

 • Size Matters: Ensure that the tire size matches the manufacturer’s recommendations.
-Larger or wider tires can negatively impact fuel efficiency due to increased rolling Resistance and weight.
+Larger or wider tires can negatively impact fuel efficiency due to increased rolling resistance and weight.

 • Read Reviews and Ratings: Consult tire reviews and ratinResistanceng on their impact on fuel efficiency.
 This can provide real-world insights into how different tire models perform.